Ekitji/Files/README.md

 ## SimulAPTer
 Uses saved EVTX logfiles (from breaches or other simulations) to simulate attacks in your environment by letting the user to specify usernames, hostnames etc.
-Its many hours behind the work of going through several hundreds of EVTX-files and the data inside to find key/values of interest for simulation.
+I have put many hours of work of going through several hundreds of EVTX-files and the data inside to find key/values of interest for simulation.
 The work is done but there may be once i have missed.
 I have tried to comment the script and winlogbeat-evtxtojson.yml as much as possible.

-SimulAPTer is a powershell script that uses winlogbeat to parse the evtx files which are saved in ndjson/json format (depending on winlogbeat version), it then saves all ndjson files to a single file (depending on how many EVTX files that is found in powershell script folder).
+SimulAPTer is a powershell script that uses winlogbeat to parse the evtx files which are later saved in ndjson/json format (depending on winlogbeat version), it then saves all separate ndjson files in to a single file (depending on how many EVTX files that is found in powershell script folder).

 The script asks user for information like:
 * Enter the victim username you want to simulate